 A cease and desist order is issued by an administrative agency that demands the recipient to stop engaging in certain acts.
 This document is used in labor and employment disputes, security law, education administration, and other areas of the law.
 In most cases, an administrative judge will decide whether to issue a cease and desist order or not.
 There are two types of cease and desist orders:

 - Summary cease and desist order – This is issued before a judicial proceeding or a hearing.

 - Final cease and desist order – The order becomes a final cease and desist order when the recipient of the summary order fails to request a hearing before a certain period.

 Contents of a Cease and Desist Order

 The first step to obtaining a cease and desist order is to file a lawsuit with the court.
 After that, the recipient will have the opportunity to respond.
 The court will then make the decision based on the facts presented by both sides.
-Take note to ensure that you have legal grounds to pursue a lawsuit before you send a cease and desist order.
-The content of a cease and desist order should include the following:
+The content of a cease and desist order will include the following:

 - The illegal or harmful activity that needs to be stopped